Quick overview:

 How to register a well in the Land Registry

 A well is not registered in the Land Registry.
 However, you cannot build one without a permit.
 A well is a work of water that cannot be built in the dark.
 In the first place, you will need the approval of the water authority to carry out hydrogeological drilling, which will assess whether you can have a well on your land at all.
-A hydrogeological borehole will establish whether you have enough groundwater and what depth and type of well is needed.
+A hydrogeological borehole will determine whether you have enough groundwater and what depth and type of well is needed.

 The application for entry in the Land Registry is not a simple matter and often contains errors that lead to rejection.
 This will make the whole process longer and more expensive.
 It is already possible to make mistakes in the deed of deposit.
 It contains basic information about the property (e.g. the cadastral area or parcel number).
 In addition, it often happens that the information in the deposit document contradicts the deposit application itself.
 Furthermore, important information about the property may be missing from the proposal.